frymanofer/ReactNative_DaVoice/README.md

 The example app shows how to:

-- start from an always-listening wake word
+- start from speaker identificaiton onboarding - or use a saved verification signature.
-- optionally require a saved speaker signature
+- Move to an always-listening wake word - configurable: with speaker identification or without.
-- pause wake word detection at the right moment
+- pause wake word detection at the right moment.
-- transition into speech recognition
+- transition into speech recognition.
-- speak back using on-device TTS
+- speak back using on-device TTS.
-- resume the voice pipeline cleanly
+- resume the voice pipeline cleanly.

 ## Core capabilities